 - The Pet Foster Network has lesson plans to use with third- and fourth-graders.
 The free curricula, which focus on techniques and behavior for healthy pet care, are at www.petfoster.org or at www.learnnc.org.

-- The $20 Fix from AnimalKind enables low-income pet owners in Orange and Chatham counties to spay or neuter pets for $20 or less.
-Donations can be made and applications found at www.animalkind.org or call (919) 870-1660.
+- THE $20 FIX from AnimalKind enables low-income pet owners in Orange and Chatham to spay-neuter pets for $20 or less.
+Donations can be made and applications found at www.animalkind.org or call 870-1660.
 Volunteers are always welcome.

-- Pig Pals of NC, a rescue and adoption program for miniature pigs near Chapel Hill, needs volunteers to feed the herd once a week.
-Foster homes also are needed.
-Contact Penny Shumaker at email@example.com or (919) 219-7762. http://www.pigpals.com.
+- Pig Pals of NC, a rescue and adoption program for miniature pigs near Chapel Hill and Hillsborough, needs volunteers to feed the herd once a week.
+Feeding takes about an hour.
+Foster homes are also needed.
+Contact Penny Shumaker at email@example.com or 219-7762. www.pigpals.com.

 - Low-cost puppy classes taught by professional dog trainers are being offered in multiple locations. www.puppyproject.com or call 929-9115.